gitops-tools/tekton-ci/README.md

 $ kubectl create secret generic tekton-ci-hook-secrets --from-literal=bigkevmcd_tekton-ci=test-secret
 ```

-In this case, the secret in GitHub is `test-secret`, and incoming hooks will be validated against this.
+In this case, the secret in GitHub is `test-secret`, and incoming hooks for the `bigkevmcd/tekton-ci` repository will be validated against this.

 See https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually here for more.

-Any number of repos can be handled with the same secret, as long as there are
-keys for the repository.
+Any number of repos can be handled with the same secret, as long as there are keys for the repository.

 ## DSL Hook Handler